goodlyrottenapple/lamYcalc/docs/01_intro/02_background.md

 ##Intersection types
 \label{itypesIntro}

-For the formalization of intersection types, we initially chose a strict intersection-type system, presented in the @bakel notes.
-Intersection types, as classically presented in @barendregt13 as $\lambda_\cap^{BCD}$, extend simple types by adding a conjunction to the definition of types:
+For the formalization of intersection types, we initially chose a _strict_ intersection-type system, presented in the @bakel notes.
+Intersection types, classically presented by @barendregt13 as $\lambda_\cap^{BCD}$, extend simple types by adding a conjunction to the definition of types:

 <div class="Definition" head="$\lambda_\cap^{BCD}$ types">
 \begin{center}